-Whether you need to come up with money fast, or you are trying to plan a short-term return to fund life on the homestead, you have come to the right place.
-The five methods I am about to show you can bring in profits in under 60 days time!
+Whether you need to come up with money fast or you are trying to plan a short-term return to fund life on the homestead, you have come to the right place.
+The five methods I am about to show you can bring in profits within 60 days!

 Salad greens are almost always in demand and among the quickest growing crops.
 A harvest of tender greens will be able to be made about three to five weeks after the seeds germinate.
 The method known as "cut and come again" harvesting will allow you to sell leaves from the same plants all season long.